patojoke/gettt/Step-by-step-installation-guide.md

 Extract the download archive into the csgo/ directory on the server.
 The only required file is actually just the ``get5.smx`` plugin binary in the ``addons/sourcemod/plugins`` directory.
 The example configs and plugin source code do not have to be uploaded.

+You can download from either the [last release](https://github.com/splewis/get5/releases) or the [last development build](http://ci.splewis.net/job/get5/lastSuccessfulBuild/).

 #### 4. Install SMJansson (optional)
 Download the smjansson_2.3.1.3_binaries.zip archive from https://forums.alliedmods.net/showthread.php?t=184604.
 Then take either the .so file (linux server) or .dll file (windows server) and put it in the ``addons/sourcemod/extensions`` directory.

 #### 5. Install SteamWorks (optional)

 Download the smjansson_2.3.1.3_binaries.zip archive from https://forums.alliedmods.net/showthread.php?t=229556, specifically the latest build from http://users.alliedmods.net/~kyles/builds/SteamWorks/.
 Merge the ``addons`` directory in the download with the server's ``addons`` directory.

+#### 6. Create a match config